Vaccine Requirements in North Carolina – Are They Legal?

 Fair Chance Act Expands Protections for NYC Workers with Criminal Records

 For jobseekers with a criminal history, workplace discrimination is a real problem.
 The ability to gain lawful employment, receive income, and contribute to society is necessary to end the cycle of recidivism.
 Fortunately, the New York City Council recently expanded protections for local workers with criminal records to reduce unfair discrimination.
-The New York City Fair Chance Act The New York City Fair Chance Act (FCA) took effect in October 2015.
-It states that employers cannot: Inquire about a …
+What is The New York City Fair Chance Act?
+The New York City Fair Chance Act (FCA) took effect in October 2015.
+It states that employers cannot: Amendments to …

 Read More »